 I can take a virtual walk along the Tomei Expressway to my old elementary school, and I can even see the shadow of the Japanese lantern where I had my picture taken when I was a baby.
 As I peruse photos taken from space of the Japanese streets I knew so well, while connected from my living room in Seattle to a global network of computers, it becomes clear how much has changed in just 30 years.
 Our satellites also look outward, finding unseen planets and revealing a universe of limitless wonder.

 Yet, as I hold a 5,000-year-old Jōmon potsherd in my hand, I wonder what we’ve lost beneath all those apartment buildings, the bank, the ramen shop, and the train station with its express service to Shinjuku.
 What do we destroy when we pave over ten thousand years of history for another hamburger joint?
+But even as urban growth erased the visible traces, rescue archaeologists were racing ahead of the bulldozers, documenting sites just like ours — a reminder that every lost field may still whisper its story through the fragments we kept.

-And how will future archaeologists assess these first layers as they scrape away our present and reveal the past we share with them?
+How will future archaeologists assess these first layers as they scrape away our present and reveal the past we share with them?